Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ## Introduction

 The intricate relationship between civil conflicts in Sub-Saharan Africa (SSA) and the distribution of emergency food aid is a multifaceted and interconnected matter.
-This study seeks to delve into this complex interplay.
+This assignment seeks to delve into this complex interplay.
 SSA, characterised by its diverse geography and intricate socio-political dynamics, consistently witnesses a recurring cycle of civil conflicts, each with its distinct triggers and consequences.
-Frequently, these conflicts are underpinned by common factors such as grievances, wealth and resource disparities, and food insecurity.
+Frequently, these conflicts are underpinned by common factors such as grievances, wealth and resource disparities and food insecurity (Rice S.E et al., 2006).
 Notably, food scarcity emerges as a prominent contributing factor, exacerbating conditions conducive to conflict and posing significant challenges for conflict resolution and post-conflict recovery.

 Within this multifaceted context, emergency food aid serves a multifunctional role and is utilised by various stakeholders, including governments, rebel groups and international organisations.
-It functions as a tool for conflict prevention, management or even exploitation.
-This study aims to elucidate the nuanced and occasionally intricate interactions between emergency food aid and civil conflict in SSA.
-Utilising data spanning an 18-year period from 2002 to 2020, this study will employ various visualisation techniques to generate meaningful insights, fostering a comprehensive understanding of the relationship between conflict and food aid in the SSA region.
+It functions as a tool for conflict prevention, management, or even exploitation (Mary S et al., 2019).
+This assignment aims to elucidate the nuanced and occasionally intricate interactions between emergency food aid and civil conflict in SSA.
+Utilising data spanning an 18-year period from 2002 to 2020, this assignment will employ various visualisation techniques to generate meaningful insights, fostering a comprehensive understanding of the relationship between conflict and food aid in the SSA region.

 ## Data Dictionary
 The dataset analysed in this study covers countries located in the SSA region over an 18-year period from 2002 to 2020.
 It includes data from a total of 54 countries within the SSA region encompassing a wide range of variables related to civil conflicts, natural disasters, economic indicators and political circumstances.
 The table below outlines the variables of dataset followed by a brief description of the data.